lukasaron/terraform-provider-stripe/docs/resources/stripe_price.md

 # stripe_price

-With this resource, you can create price - [Stripe API price documentation](https://stripe.com/docs/api/prices).
+With this resource, you can create a price - [Stripe API price documentation](https://stripe.com/docs/api/prices).

 Prices define the unit cost, currency, and (optional) billing cycle for both recurring and one-time purchases of products.
 Products help you track inventory or provisioning, and prices help you track payment terms.